apexfarm/ApexQuery/README.md

 ### 3.1 From Statement

-All queries are created with a simple call to `Query.of(String objectName)` API.
-A default `Id` field is used if no other fields are selected.
+All queries are created with a simple call to `Query.of(String objectName)`.
+If no other fields are selected, a default `Id` field is used.

 ```java
 Query accountQuery = Query.of('Account');